-The Department of Public Safety (DPS) is a 24/7 operation that serves a community of over 25,000 students, faculty, and staff.
-DPS staffs the Public Safety Communications Center with Public Safety Dispatchers.
-Each year Dispatch handles over 300,000 telephone calls a year, that is more than 800 per day.
-Officers provide assistance to more than 75,000 of those calls and file approximately 8,000 incidents, crime, and motor vehicle accident reports on the caller's behalf.
+The Department of Public Safety (DPS) serves a community of over 30,000 students, faculty and staff.
+We staff a 24-hour Emergency Call Center with 16 Public Safety dispatchers, who each year handle over 300,000 telephone calls and dispatch officers for response to nearly 73,000 calls for service-on average 200 per day.
+DPS officers annually generate over 8,000 incidents, crime and motor vehicle accident reports.
 DPS also has an Investigative Unit with four highly skilled and experienced investigators who provide services for criminal and non-criminal offenses occurring in the community.